attackgoat/telemacher/README.md

 Harris is built upon a capable engine but is deployed with only minimal training.
 For best results use the following query patterns:

-- Are there rains in Spain?
+- Tell me about recent rainfall in Spain.
-- Is it always sunny in Philadelphia?
+- Is it always sunni in Philadelphia?
 - Is it snowing in the Himalayas?
 - Is it snowing in Death Valley?
 - Will it snow in New York this December?